 - After you have already wished that person a happy new year.
 Otherwise, about a week later is appropriate.

-- A few days later is okay.. but anything after that.. then it’s over with.
+- A few days later is okay.
+Anything after that, it’s over with.

-- I suppose that strictly speaking you might want to not use the phrase as of the second of January.
+- You might want to not use the phrase as of the second of January.

 - Depends on when you see the person.
 I’ll be saying Happy New Year to all my co-workers in a few days but I’ll stop saying it about mid-Jan as long as I’ve been able to say it to everyone.